CodePeters/MovieRama/README.md

 - `python manage.py search_index --rebuild`
 - `python manage.py runserver`

-Now the backend should be up and running!

-* For the Frontend, in a new term:
+Now the backend should be up and running!, For the Frontend, in a new term:

 - `cd ../movie-app-frontend`
 - `ng serve`

-Everything at this point should is up and running !!!
+Everything at this point should is up and running!
 App is served in `http://localhost:4200/`

 ##